harvard-cns/cs145-20-project4/README.md

 - Draw figures to show the latency of memcached on `h1`.
 The x axis is the time, and the y axis is the latency.
 Name it `report/lat_h1.pdf(png)`.
 - Compare the figure of latency and queue length, and answer the question: what is the correlation between the queue length and the latency?

+### Note

+The queue length should be 0 for most of the time, and there could be some spikes on the queue lengths, but the highest average queue length could be as low as 2.
+It is totally fine if you always get a low number, as long as the number in spikes is larger than 0.

 ## Task 5: Heavy Hitter Detection

 The above analysis is offline: collecting data first and analyze it later.
 Here, we will explore how to capture useful information online with a p4 program.